PERMIT FOR FOREIGN NATIONALS

 1. One month permit – apply in Dharamsala

-If you submit your application by 10:30am, you can usually pick up the permit the same afternoon, 3-4pm, though sometimes permits are issued more quickly.
 The DC Office opening hours are 10am–1pm and 2–5pm Monday to Friday, plus the first and third Saturday of every month.
 It is closed Sundays, public holidays and every second Saturday.
+Permits are usually issued within one hour, although sometimes you may be asked to come back later if there is a high volume of applications or if the officer concerned is out of office.

 If you need to stay longer than one month, you can return to Dharamsala to get another PAP after the first one expires.
 Generally the DC Office will renew permits up to two times, making a total of 3 months; however the policy on this is somewhat changeable.